RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classTargetCodeRegion.md

 )
 ```

 Adds a (top level) OpenMP clause for the target region.

+**Parameters**:

+  * **Clause** OMP Clause

+Add OMP clauses.

+These clauses are later used to determine which OpenMP #pragma needs to be generated at the top level of the target region function.

+Adds a (top level) OpenMP clause for the target region.
 These clauses are later used to determine which OpenMP #pragma needs to be generated at the top level of the target region function.

 ### function getOMPClauses